Under the Sign of the Scorpion: the Rise and Fall of the Soviet Empire

 I have a friend in Moscow who, based on my recommendation, found your book and is reading it.
 This person was born in 1950.
 She has lamented many times to me in emails about her not knowing the TRUTH, as well as her sorrow that her parents lived without knowing the TRUTH.
 I know that the evil murderer Stalin was able to hide his evil from most of the Russian population.
 I hope that Putin will stand up to, and defeat the New World Order

-Satanist international Rothschild banking cartel……but, it might be that Putin is Illuminati also, and just the other side to bring another war.
-In any case, I hope your book is available in Russia in Russian.
+Satanist international rothschild banking cartel……but, it might be that putin is illuminati also, and just the other side to bring another war.
+In any case, I hope your book is available in russia in russian.
 Russians deserve to read this book.
-As an aside, I hope that the US military has each and every Rothschild palace, mansion and business targeted.
-There are STILL patriots in the US military.
+As an aside, I hope that the us military has each and every rothschild palace, mansion and business targeted.
+There are still patriots in the us military.

 No response is necessary.
 I am sure you are a busy man.